 Education is compulsory between the age of six and 16.
-Compulsory education consists of ten years of primary and lower secondary education, including one pre-school year (form 0) and nine school years (form 1-9).
+Compulsory education consists of ten years of primary and lower secondary education, including one pre-school year (form level 0) and nine school years (form level 1-9).
 It is optional to attend the tenth form.

 The local municipality supervises the teaching of home-educated children and the municipality is entitled to test the children annually.
-Often, it is an employee from the educational-psychological advisory service that carry out the test.
+Often, it is an employee from the educational-psychological advisory service that carries out the test.

 The Danish education structure

 Early childhood education and care (ECEC)

 ECEC is for children from 26 weeks (six months) to six years.
 In Denmark, ECEC is optional, but a majority of children attends it.

 - Nursery: The children’s age spans from 26 weeks to three years old;